How to Survive an Unpaid Internship After College

 The Internet is a great place to find all sorts of ways to make money while you gain experience as an unpaid intern.
 It’s important to be wary of scams when checking sites like Craigslist for odd jobs, so be sure to keep your guard up.
 Taking a babysitting or dog-walking gig could fit in with your internship hours, however, and you’ll find yourself making money to carry you along week by week.

-Sites like Ebay and Etsy offer you a way to have others seek out your services.
+Sites like Ebay, Etsy and Fiverr offer you a way to have others seek out your services.
 You can tap into your crafty side and sell handmade goods, or just list old video games and let others name their price.
 Be careful though — the cost of materials and shipping can get pricey, especially for an unpaid intern, so be sure to price your goods accordingly.
 Just because it’s handmade doesn’t mean it’s a discount item!

 Godspeed you, Unpaid Intern!